2009 Millsaps Majors football team

 The next week the Majors came up with another disappointing loss, again on the road, this time at the hands of Huntingdon.
 Millsaps squandered a 36-24 third quarter advantage, as Huntingdon's potent offense caught fire in the second half.
 The Majors' normally powerful offensive unit sputtered as two quarterbacks were forced to leave the game due to injury and the team could only watch as Huntingdon roared back to claim a 47-36 victory.

 The team finished the season on a positive note, handily dispatching of their last four opponents, including a homecoming victory over previously undefeated Centre.
 A 61-7 dismantling of Sewanee the following week secured the program's share of a fourth consecutive conference title.

 Junior return specialist Michael Galatas was named the SCAC's "Special Teams Player of the Year" for the second consecutive season, the fourth consecutive season the award went to a Major, and junior linebacker Will Hawkins was the conference's "Defensive Player of the Year", and a first team All-American.
 A total of 20 Majors were voted to the all-conference first, second and honorable mention teams.

 Schedule

-Season summary
+After the season

 In December, DuBose announced he was leaving Millsaps to join new Memphis coach Larry Porter's staff.
 DuBose's tenure ended with 33 victories in four seasons, prior to which the Majors had won just 37 games in 10 years, and DuBose's four consecutive conference championships came after the Majors had won only two since joining the SCAC in 1989.
 DuBose's .767 winning percentage is the highest of any coach in the school's history and only Harper Davis won more games as the Majors' head coach.